 I’m hesitant to give you a “formula” to teach your children to pray because prayer isn’t about following XYZ.

-But for little kids it is helpful to give them a guidance until they become more verbal and confident at praying.
+But for little kids, it is helpful to give them guidance until they become more verbal and confident at praying.

 When they were first learning we encouraged our kids to thank and praise God first.
 Then ask for provision or blessing or help.

 If your child is nervous about starting.
 Start simple.
 Pray the scriptures.

 For example, we read in Psalm 23 verses 1-2 (NIV) “The Lord is my shepherd, I lack nothing.
 He makes me lie down in green pastures, he leads me beside quiet waters.”

 So pray something like “We thank you Lord that you are our shepherd.
 That with you we lack nothing.
 Thank you that you lead us beside quiet waters.”